 - Evaluator Training and Ongoing Proficiency/Calibration

 - Evaluation-Informed Professional Learning

 - Improvement and Remediation Plans

-- Career Development and Growth
+• Career Development and Growth

-Any variation from the components of teacher evaluation and support as written within this document is no longer the SEED model and would be considered a "district-developed" evaluation and support plan.
+Any variation from the components of teacher evaluation and support as written within this document is no longer the Oxford School District Evaluation Plan and would be considered a "district-developed" evaluation and support plan.

-PLEASE NOTE: In electing to implement the SEED model, your district is expected to implement the four components of evaluation and support, as well as the additional requirements outlined above, with fidelity as outlined in this handbook.
+PLEASE NOTE: In electing to implement the Oxford School District Evaluation Plan, your district is expected to implement the four components of evaluation and support, as well as the additional requirements outlined above, with fidelity as outlined in this handbook.